Welcome to Milagro Texas Band

 Mike Castillo - Bass/Vocals

-I was born and raised on the Southside of Fort Worth, Texas.
-His love for music started at the early age of seven due to the fact that he grew up living next door to his grandfather who was musically inclined.
+Born and raised on the Southside of Fort Worth, Texas.
+Mike's love for music started at the early age of seven due to the fact that he grew up living next door to his grandfather who was musically inclined.
 He would sit and watch his grandfather, along with a few of his aunts, play different types of instruments and play different genres of music ranging from classical music, jazz, country, and early rock and roll.
 He later found out that he had a talent for playing music and learned very quickly that he could play just about any instrument he picked up.
 But it wasn’t until the age of twelve that he developed a strong passion for the guitar.
-His great grandfather had purchased him a guitar from Mexico that had been put away in a closet but was soon found and reunited with Michael.
-In the years to come Michael would finally form a rock band with some childhood friends where he then switched to playing the bass guitar thumping out some tunes from bands that included Santana, Journey, and Jimmi Hendrix.
-Michael would later start performing at gigs with a variety of different bands around the Dallas/Fort Worth area which included a wide genre of music from rock, blues, country, gospel, and heavy metal.
-At the present time, Michael was invited to join the musical group Milagro Texas and has strived to play the music of Carlos Santana to the best of his ability in order to pay tribute to Carlos and also to give the fans of his music an experience that would have them inspired and to give them the experience as if they were listening to the legend himself.
+His great grandfather had purchased him a guitar from Mexico that had been put away in a closet but was soon found and reunited with Mike.
+In the years to come Mike would finally form a rock band with some childhood friends where he then switched to playing the bass guitar thumping out some tunes from bands that included Santana, Journey, and Jimmi Hendrix.
+Mike would later start performing at gigs with a variety of different bands around the Dallas/Fort Worth area which included a wide genre of music from rock, blues, country, gospel, and heavy metal.
+At the present time, Mike was invited to join the musical group Milagro Texas and has strived to play the music of Carlos Santana to the best of his ability in order to pay tribute to Carlos and also to give the fans of his music an experience as if they were listening to the legend himself.

 Tony Ybarra - Drums/Vocals